 And while Miss Judd in the TV version spent most of the purge of London lying unconscious on the floor of an abandoned house, she is awake and distinctly a participant here.
 While the Spirit of the Martians gazes down at her, presumably directing her actions, she presents a major obstacle to Dr. Roney’s and Quatermass’s carrying out their plans.

 This version of the plan is enacted in a more spectacular way than it was in the television version.
 Dr. Roney’s idea is to use something made of iron to ground the energy of the ship and drain the figure of its power.
 In the television version, he threw some large chains into what was left of the ship and *Fwoom!*.
 This time, he aims a whole enormous steel construction crane (seen in the background since the beginning of the movie) at the beastie and the electrical burst is proportionately bigger.

 Quatermass’s speech at the end is missing from this version.
 The film concludes with the devastated professor and Barbara Judd in the flaming and ruined remains of Hobbs Lane as the credits roll up over them.

 As I said at the beginning of my first review, this is the version of the story I grew up with.
 But, while it has its good points, overall I think the television version is better.
 Aside from the special effects, its longer running time gives it ample opportunity to explain what’s going on adequately.

+The only point which it doesn’t explain, that I was hoping it would, was the mysterious claw-marks on the walls inside the “haunted” house.
 These marks appear in both versions of the story and I assume they have something to do with the Martian manifestations, but how exactly they got there is never gone into.